 During their fourth and fifth years CWP students complete a creative dissertation with a critical introduction.
 The dissertation typically is a full-length work in a single genre—a work of fiction, creative non-fiction, or poetry.
 The introduction is the author’s scholarly address to her audience.
 In the past students have used the introduction as manifesto, a meditation on process, a tracing of literary influence, or an analysis of the state of the genre.

-For a more detailed description of our program of study, click here.
+Click for a more detailed description of our program of study.